noseka1/ansible-base/roles/openshift_cluster_postinstall/docs/okta_configuration.md

 # Configuring Okta as an Identity Provider for OpenShift

-To configure Okta as an OIDC provider for OpenShift, you can follow the article [How to Configure Okta as An Identity Provider for OpenShift](https://www.redhat.com/en/blog/how-to-configure-okta-as-an-identity-provider-for-openshift)
+To set up Okta as an OIDC provider for OpenShift, you may follow the article [How to Configure Okta as An Identity Provider for OpenShift](https://www.redhat.com/en/blog/how-to-configure-okta-as-an-identity-provider-for-openshift)

-The above article does not include the Okta configuration for including the `groups` claim in the access token.
-If you'd like OpenShift to create the groups and group membership based on the groups claim in the Okta token, it is required to configure Okta to include the groups claim in the token.
-Such an Okta configuration is described in the paragraph [Add a groups claim for the org authorization server](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) of Okta documentation.
+The aforementioned article does not mention the Okta configuration necessary for incorporating the `groups` claim into the access token.
+If you'd like OpenShift to generate groups and group membership based on the groups claim in the Okta token, it is required to configure Okta to include the groups claim in the token.
+Such an Okta configuration is described in the paragraph [Add a groups claim for the org authorization server](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) found in the Okta documentation.

 The following screenshots illustrate the configuration: